 The Master of Business Administration program is designed to develop and enhance the management and analytical skills necessary in public and private industry.
 The program concentrates on the functional areas of business.
 These include, but are not limited to, management, accounting, finance, economics, and strategic planning.
 The curriculum is structured sequentially with options to take one course at a time or progress more rapidly if desired.
 The Master of Business Administration program requires the completion of a 41-credit core curriculum.
-NOTE: Students must have completed IDS 501 before enrolling in program courses.
+NOTE: Students must have complete IDS 501 and BSA500 during their first semester of enrollment.
+BSA555 is the last course in the program and cannot be taken until the last semester of study.